New Brunswick Route 17: Route description

 Route 17's northern terminus is at a T intersection with Route 11 in Glencoe (Route 17 is a continuation of the Route 11 direct right of way.)
-It runs southwesterly from there, passing through the communities of Glen Levit, and Squaw Cap.
+It runs southwesterly from there, passing through the communities of Glen Levit and Evergreen.
 Between the two communities, is a new section of highway, opened in the early 2000s bypassing Dawsonville, and adhering to modern highway standards.

 After roughly 19 kilometres, Route 17 crosses the Upsalquitch River, and passes through Robinsonville, before climbing Upsalquitch Hill.
 With an 11% grade, it is the steepest arterial highway grade in the province.

 Atop of the hill, the road passes through Glenwood.
 Southwest of Glenwood, the highway descends and then climbs back up Adams Gulch, while passing through the community of the same name.
 After running west in the wilderness for almost 10 kilometres, Route 17 passes through Menneval, then Saint-Jean-Baptiste, before heading through Kedgwick, where there is a sharp 90 degree turn.
 Once past Kedgwick, Route 17 turns south, due for the town of Saint-Quentin.

 After Saint-Quentin, the highway heads in a southwesterly manner once more and heads through wilderness, with only J.D.
 Irving's Sawmill in Veneer, in that stretch of woods.
 Approximately 50 kilometres later, Route 17 hits civilization in Saint-Leonard-Parent, nearing its southern terminus.
 Roughly 10 kilometres to the southwest, the highway reaches the town of Saint-Leonard.
 Passing under the Trans-Canada Highway, Route 17 continues to the Canada–United States border, where it reaches it southern terminus.

 The speed limit varies throughout the route, from 50 km/h in Kedgwick and Saint-Quentin, to 90 km/h, on many rural and uninhabited stretches.